 Anna joined The Garden at the end of 2018 as Creative Lead, The Garden Yorkshire to work across regional production and develop projects.
 Prior to joining The Garden, Anna worked as a freelance Series Producer/Director and has extensive experience of fixed rig series and high profile observational documentaries.

 As well as developing various series for the BBC and Channel 4, Anna recently Series Produced and Directed the first series of The Secret Life of the Zoo (C4) and prior to that has Produced and Directed on multiple BAFTA and RTS nominated series including Educating the East End and One Born Every Minute as well as producing on the first three series of 24 Hours in A&E. Her First Cut documentary ‘My Baggy Body’ (C4) received the channels highest ever viewing figures for the series and was nominated for a North West RTS award.
 Other PD credits include The Job Centre (C4) and Parking Wars (ITV) as well as producing the BBC2 Wonderland documentary‘Boy Cheerleaders’.

 Mike joined The Garden as Development Executive in April 2017 and was promoted to Head of Development in June 2019.
-He generates new ideas across all genres and supports Louise in the day to day running of the development team.
+He generates new ideas across all genres as well as overseeing the day to day running of the development team.